-MDE proposes to renew Prince George's County's 2004 permit authorizing the discharge of stormwater from all municipal separate storm sewer system outfalls owned or operated by Prince George's County including all incorporated municipalities within the County except for the City of Bowie.
+MDE proposes to renew Anne Arundel County's 2004 permit authorizing the discharge of stormwater from all municipal separate storm sewer system outfalls owned and operated by Anne Arundel County.
 This fact sheet provides basic information about the requirements in the County's draft permit.
 Contact information and procedures for submitting comments can be found at the end of the fact sheet.